-7. Why is adherence to notice and hearing requirements contrary to the public interest and the immediate adoption of the rule is required?
-The State Board of Elections unanimously found the following, at an open meeting conducted on November 28, 2023, regarding the use of temporary rulemaking procedures for these proposed rules: (1) adherence to the notice and hearing requirements of perma instance, because it would mean that the rules could not go into observer rules in place and providing no rules for new challen.
-(2) the immediate adoption of the proposed rules is required to recently enacted by the General Assembly and which the State (3) the abbreviated notice and hearing schedule adopted by the proposed rules in enough time to propose their adoption in adv anent rulemaking would be contrary to the public interest in this of effect for the next round of in-person voting, leaving obsolete ge and appeal procedures set forth in a recent session law; of implement provisions addressing election observers that were a Board has been authorized to adopt rules for; the State Board are of practical necessity, to gather public input on the 8.
+rule is required?
+The State Board of Elections unanimously found the following use of temporary rulemaking procedures for these proposed rul (1) adherence to the notice and hearing requirements of permainstance, because it would mean that the rules could not go into observer rules in place and providing no rules for new challeng (2) the immediate adoption of the proposed rules is required to recently enacted by the General Assembly and which the State nent rulemaking would be contrary to the public interest in this of effect for the next round of in-person voting, leaving obsolete ge and appeal procedures set forth in a recent session law; implement provisions addressing election observers that were Board has been authorized to adopt rules for; state Board are of practical necessity, to gather public input on the ance of voting in the 2024 primary; and 8.
 Rule establishes or increases a fee?
 (See G.S.
 12-3.1) ☐ Yes Agency submitted request for consultation on: Consultation not required.
-Cite authority: ⊠ No 9.
-Rule-making Coordinator: Paul Cox, General Counsel 10.
-Signature of Agency Head: Phone: 919-814-0717 Contle E-Mail: paul.cox@ncsbe.gov If this function has been delegated (reassigned) pursuant • to G.S.
-143B-10(a), submit a copy of the delegation with this form.
-Agency contact, if any: Typed Name: Alan Hirsch Phone: Title: Chair E-Mail: E-Mail: alan.hirsch.board@ncsbe.gov RULES REVIEW COMMISSION USE ONLY Action taken: Submitted for RRC Review: Date returned to agency: -
+Cite authority: ☑ No 9.
+Rule-making Coordinator: Paul Cox, General Counsel Phone: 919-814-0717 E-Mail: paul.cox@ncsbe.gov If this function has been delegated (reassigned) pursuant to G.S.
+143B-10(a), submit a copy of the delegation with Agency contact, if any: Phone: this form.
+Typed Name: Alan Hirsch Title: Chair E-Mail: E-Mail: alan.hirsch.board@ncsbe.gov RULES REVIEW COMMISSION USE ONLY Action taken: Submitted for RRC Review: